BettaibiMedAli/BettaibiMedAli/README.md

 I'm a student passionate about software development.
 Currently learning and building projects in computer science.
 - 🎓 Studying: Computer Science at Monastir Faculty of Science
-- 🌱 Learning: Spring Boot
+- 🌱 Learning: Backend development

 ## 🛠️ Skills
 - **Languages**: Java, Python